College of St. Joseph: Undergraduate programs

 The college offered more than 20 different degree programs in the arts & sciences, business, criminal justice, and psychology & human services.
 In 2014, the college introduced a social media certificate program and concentration.

 Graduate programs

 The college offered a number of master's degree programs in business, education, and psychology and human services.

-In January 2018, the CSJ Traumatology Institute was established to provide advanced education, training, research and humanitarian aid, and is geared towards emergency responders, medical and mental health professionals, and others who work with trauma victims.
+In January 2018, the Traumatology Institute was established to provide advanced education, training, research and humanitarian aid, and was geared towards emergency responders, medical and mental health professionals, and others who work with trauma victims.
 CSJTI has received full accreditation from the Green Cross Academy of Traumatology, and becomes the only program in the State of Vermont and surrounding area offering certification for this emerging field of study.

 Campus

 Main Campus

 The main building was St. Joseph Hall, which houses the President's office, External Affairs, Admissions, Financial Aid, the Giorgetti Library, classrooms, faculty offices, computer labs, the Registrar's Office, and more.
 Tuttle Hall housed the student services offices, a student lounge/waiting room, a 200-seat theater, a chapel, and Campus Ministry.
 The Athletic Center on campus had a 1,000-seat gymnasium, a weight and cardio room, a racquetball court, and a dance studio.
 There were also two undergraduate dormitories built in 1967, Roncalli Hall and Medaille Hall.